netj/3x/docs/tutorial/README.md

 ### 4. Explore Results

-3X GUI is essential for browsing the results since our only output variable is of image type.
+<span class="sans-serif">3X</span> GUI is essential for browsing the results since our only output variable is of image type.

 ```bash
 3x gui